Huawei/eSDK_K8S_Plugin/README.md

 ![GitHub go.mod Go version (subdirectory of monorepo)](https://img.shields.io/github/go-mod/go-version/Huawei/eSDK_K8S_Plugin)
 ![GitHub Release Date](https://img.shields.io/github/release-date/Huawei/eSDK_K8S_Plugin)
 ![GitHub release (latest by date)](https://img.shields.io/github/downloads/Huawei/eSDK_K8S_Plugin/latest/total)
 ## Description

-Huawei Container Storage Interface (CSI) Driver is used to provision LUN, recycle LUN, and provide a series of disaster recovery functions of storages for Kubernetes Containers.
+Container Storage Interface (CSI) is an industry standard used to expose block and file storage systems to container workloads on container orchestration systems (COs) such as Kubernetes, RedHat OpenShift, etc.

+Huawei CSI plug-in is used to communicate with Huawei enterprise storage and distributed storage products and provide storage services for Kubernetes container workloads.
+It is a mandatory plug-in used by Huawei enterprise storage and distributed storage in the Kubernetes environment.

 ## Documentation